IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_bare_metal.html.markdown

 * `id` - The unique identifier of the bare metal server.
 * `public_ipv4_address` - The public IPv4 address of the bare metal server.
+* `public_ipv4_address_id` - The unique identifier for the public IPv4 address of the bare metal server.
 * `private_ipv4_address` - The private IPv4 address of the bare metal server.
+* `private_ipv4_address_id` - The unique identifier for the private IPv4 address of the bare metal server.
 * `ipv6_address` - The public IPv6 address of the bare metal server instance provided when `ipv6_enabled` is set to `true`.
+* `ipv6_address_id` - The unique identifier for the public IPv6 address of the bare metal server.
 * `secondary_ip_addresses` - The public secondary IPv4 addresses of the bare metal server instance when `secondary_ip_count` is set to non-zero value.
 * `global_identifier` - The unique global identifier of the bare metal server.